- 4.1. Labels And Companies

 4.7.6.
 Sometimes individual discs in a multi-CD or multi-LP set will have their own numbers printed on them, separate from the main catalog number on the packaging.
 These numbers can be entered in the 'Barcode & Identifiers' section and / or the company, when it is a sequential identifying number that relates directly to the company (see 4.7.2).

 4.7.7.
 Sometimes individual tracks on a vinyl release will have their own ID numbers printed on the labels, usually in a smaller font, and sometimes in parentheses, separate from the main catalog number of the release.
 These numbers should be entered in the 'Barcode & Identifiers' section.

 4.7.8.
 Multiple catalog numbers should be entered for a single item intended to be sold under different numbers in different territories (such as on many WEA releases in UK+Europe), regardless of whether corresponding, single-catalog number items exist for each territory.

 4.7.9.
 Look out for catalog numbers in typographic artwork, including those possibly accidentally left on an item by a licensee label.
-For example, Japanese re-releases of albums sometimes use the artwork in its entirely.
+For example, Japanese re-releases of albums sometimes use the artwork in its entirety.
 Try not to enter the 'old' catalog number.

 4.7.10.
-Often the matrix number will be the catalog number followed by a side identifier, for example ABC-001-A and ABC-001-B, where the catalog number is ABC-001.
-Catalog numbers can be derived from the matrix numbers in these cases provided there is good evidence for it being correct - for example, the extracted catalog number matches the catalog number format on the label's other releases.
+Often the matrix number will be the catalog number followed by a side identifier, for example, ABC-001-A and ABC-001-B, where the catalog number is ABC-001.
+Catalog numbers can be derived from the matrix numbers in these cases, provided there is good evidence for it being correct - for example, the extracted catalog number matches the catalog number format on the label's other releases.

 Shadow Catalog Number is a feature that reformats the catalog number for sorting and searching purposes.
 There is no direct user involvement with it, it is automated and invisible.
 The following method is used site wide to work out the Shadow Catalog Number: